Luis Tiant

-Luis Clemente Tiant Vega ([ˈlwis ˈtjant]) (born November 23, 1940) is a Cuban former Major League Baseball (MLB) right-handed starting pitcher.
-He pitched in MLB for 19 years, primarily for the Cleveland Indians and the Boston Red Sox.
+Luis Clemente Tiant Vega ([ˈlwis ˈtjant]) (November 23, 1940 – October 8, 2024), nicknamed "El Tiante", was a Cuban professional baseball pitcher who played in Major League Baseball (MLB) for 19 years, primarily for the Cleveland Indians and the Boston Red Sox.

-Tiant compiled a 229–172 record with 2416 strikeouts, a 3.30 earned run average (ERA), 187 complete games, and 49 shutouts in 3486 1/3 innings.
+Tiant compiled a 229–172 record with 2,416 strikeouts, a 3.30 earned run average (ERA), 187 complete games, and 49 shutouts (the most of any pitcher not elected to the Hall of Fame) in 3486 1/3 innings.
 He was an All-Star for three seasons and 20-game winner for four seasons.
 He was the American League (AL) ERA leader in 1968 and 1972.
 He also was the AL leader in strikeouts per nine innings pitched in 1967 and the AL leader in shutouts in 1966, 1968, and 1974.

-He was inducted to the Boston Red Sox Hall of Fame in 1997, the Hispanic Heritage Baseball Museum Hall of Fame in 2002, the Venezuelan Baseball Hall of Fame and Museum in 2009, and the Baseball Reliquary's Shrine of the Eternals in 2012.

-Tiant was considered for election to the National Baseball Hall of Fame via voting of the Baseball Writers' Association of America from 1988 to 2002, and by the Hall of Fame's era committees in 2011, 2014, and 2017, falling short of the required votes for induction each time.
+Tiant was inducted to the Boston Red Sox Hall of Fame in 1997, the Hispanic Heritage Baseball Museum Hall of Fame in 2002, the Venezuelan Baseball Hall of Fame and Museum in 2009, and the Baseball Reliquary's Shrine of the Eternals in 2012.
+He was considered for election to the National Baseball Hall of Fame via voting of the Baseball Writers' Association of America from 1988 to 2002, and by the Hall of Fame's era committees in 2011, 2014, 2017, and 2025, falling short of the required votes for induction each time.

 Early years

-Tiant is the only child of Luis Tiant Sr. and Isabel Vega.
+Tiant was the only child of Luis Tiant Sr. and Isabel Vega.
 From 1926 through 1948, the senior Tiant was a great left-handed pitcher for the Negro league's New York Cubans during the summer and the Cuban professional league's Cienfuegos in the winter, his heroics being followed by hundreds of thousands of Cubans.
-Luis, Jr. followed in his father's footsteps at an early age, joining both the local Little and Juvenile baseball leagues and rising to a star.
+Luis Jr. followed in his father's footsteps at an early age, joining both the local Little and Juvenile baseball leagues and rising to a star.

 Cuba and Mexico

 The 16 year-old Tiant was picked for the Cuban Juvenile League All-Star team in 1957.
-His talent drew the attention of former Cleveland Indians All-Star, Bobby Ávila, who was scouting for talent in Cuba.
+His talent drew the attention of former Cleveland Indians All-Star Bobby Ávila, who was scouting for talent in Cuba.
 Avila recommended him to the Mexico City Tigers of the Mexican League.
 Tiant was signed in 1959 for $150 a month, and for the next three years he divided his time between the Tigers and the Havana Sugar Kings in the International League.